Victoria0292/BankingApp/README.md

 # BankingApp

-A simple Java Banking App to practice and sharpen my skills!
+A simple Banking App with different features.
+Utilizing Java skills such as methods, loops, switch statements and math :)